dev-cardenas/test-MUV/README.md

 once you've run the service for a complete guide to what you can do

 Observaciones:
+Las pondre en espanhol por cuna cuestion de tiempo.
-El password lo guarde sin cifrar por una cuestion de tiempo
+El password lo guarde sin cifrar por una cuestion de tiempo.
+Los test no consegui desarrollar por una cuestion de tiempo.